 Goodwill.
 Goodwill represents the excess of the acquisition consideration over the fair value of assets acquired and liabilities assumed.
 The Company has determined that we operate in a single segment and has a single reporting unit associated with the development and commercialization of pharmaceutical products.
 The annual test for goodwill impairment is a two-step process.
 The first step is a comparison of the fair value of the reporting unit with its carrying amount, including goodwill.
 If this step indicates impairment, then, in the second step, the loss is measured as the excess of recorded goodwill over the implied fair value of the goodwill.
-Implied fair value of goodwill is the excess of the fair value of the reporting unit.
+Implied fair value of goodwill is the excess of the fair value of the reporting unit as a whole over the fair value of all separately identified assets and liabilities within the reporting unit.
 The Company tests goodwill for impairment annually and when events or changes in circumstances indicate that the carrying value may not be recoverable.
 During the fourth quarter of 2017, we performed our required annual impairment test of goodwill and have determined that no impairment of goodwill existed at December 31, 2017 or 2016.